AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 `PointZilla` can also read times, values, grade codes, and qualifiers from a CSV file.

-All the CSV parsing options are configurable, but will default to values which match the CSV files exported from AQTS Springboard.
+All the CSV parsing options are configurable, but will default to values which match the CSV files exported from AQTS Springboard from 201x systems.

+The `-csvFormat=` option supports two prefconfigured formats:

+- `-csvFormat=NG` is equivalent to `-csvTimeField=1 -csvValueField=3 -csvGradeField=5 -csvQualifiersField=6 -csvSkipRows=0 -csvComment="#"`
+- `-csvFormat=3X` is equivalent to `-csvTimeField=1 -csvValueField=2 -csvGradeField=3 -csvQualifiersField=0 -csvSkipRows=2 -csvTimeFormat="MM/dd/yyyy HH:mm:ss"`

 ```sh
 $ ./PointZilla.exe -server=myserver Stage.Label@MyLocation Downloads/Stage.Historical@A001002.EntireRecord.csv